smatechnologies/ibm-i-agent-docs/docs/job-tracking/details.md

 :::

 :::tip
 The job date applied under IBM i for Tracked, Queued or Captured job has special rules.
 Tracked jobs will always use the DATE parameter of the original IBM i SBMJOB command.
-Queued or Captured jobs will be controlled by the OpConUser InterfaceJob Date field, but the special value of *SYSVAL will tell the LSAM to use the original DATE field.
+Queued or Captured jobs will be controlled by the OpCon User Interface Job Date field, but the special value of *SYSVAL will tell the LSAM to use the original DATE field.
 :::

 ### SBMJOB Command Parameter Constraints